Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation: Introduction

 \section{Introduction}

-Reconfigurable intelligent surfaces (RISs), standing as a groundbreaking technique in modern wireless communication systems, represent a revolutionary paradigm for the smart \ac{em} wave control~\cite{Di2022Communication,Pan2022An,Liu2021Reconfigurable,Pei2021RIS}.
+Standing as a groundbreaking technique in modern wireless communication systems, \acp{ris} represent a revolutionary paradigm for the smart \ac{em} wave control~\cite{Di2022Communication,Pan2022An,Pei2021RIS,Cheng2023Degree}.
 These surfaces, composed of an array of programmable reflective or refractive unit cells, empower real-time adjustments to the radio environment.
-Leveraging metamaterials and advanced signal processing, RIS enables precise modulation of the phase, amplitude, and polarization of \ac{em} waves.
-Such adaptability of RIS promises to significantly benefit wireless applications including communication, sensing, localization, and mapping~\cite{Bjornson2022Reconfigurable}.
-With the advent of dense-integrated RISs such as holographic RIS, the phenomenon of mutual coupling emerges as a critical consideration with profound implications for the performance of RIS-assisted communications~\cite{Di2022Communication}.
+Leveraging advanced metamaterials and signal processing techniques, RIS enables precise modulation of the phase, amplitude, and polarization of \ac{em} waves.
+Such adaptability promises to significantly benefit wireless applications including communication, sensing, localization, and mapping~\cite{Bjornson2022Reconfigurable,Song2023Intelligent,Zheng2023JrCUP,Chen2023Multi,Zheng2023LEO}.
+With the advent of densely integrated RISs such as holographic RIS~\cite{Wan2021Terahertz}, the phenomenon of mutual coupling emerges as a critical consideration with profound implications for the performance of RIS-assisted communications~\cite{Di2022Communication}.
 Mutual coupling refers to the interaction between adjacent RIS unit cells, wherein the \ac{em} fields generated by one unit cell influence the behavior of its neighboring unit cells.
-This inter-element coupling effect can significantly impact the overall functionality and effectiveness of an RIS deployment, especially in scenarios involving high amplitude gains or varying operational frequencies.
-Understanding and mitigating the impact of mutual coupling is essential in optimizing the design and performance of RIS systems.
+This inter-element coupling effect can significantly impact the overall functionality and effectiveness of a RIS deployment, especially in scenarios involving high amplitude gains or varying operational frequencies.
+Therefore, understanding and mitigating the impact of mutual coupling is essential for optimizing the performance of RIS systems.